Conscience/geth-dev/README.md

 # Local Ethereum Network
 A set of Docker images to create a local Ethereum network with three nodes and a monitor.
-This was built to understand how local Ethereum networks have to be set up and to provide a local test environment. **Never use this in a productive environment, as the docker-compose.yml contains hardcoded passwords and private keys for convenience**
+This was built to understand how local Ethereum networks have to be set up and to provide a local test environment.
+TODO:
+- remove hardcoded passwords/private keys from docker-compose.yml

 ## Usage
 Setting up this networks requires you to install Docker.
 Clone the repository, and run `docker-compose up` from the repository root.
 The network should start and synchronize without any further configuration.
 It is using the Clique protocol (Proof-of-Authority), so the network runs very efficiently and does not use a lot of energy.